DarkMemeGod411/MemeNation/README.md

-Welcome to the MemeNation, a set of many programs owned and operated by the Purple hooded hoodlum.
-DarkMemeGod. welcome. if you need me, just open the door and let me in. we have:
+Welcome to the MemeNation, a set of many programs owned and operated by DarkMemeGod. welcome. we have:

 ***PONG***